Apple’s WWDC 2020 will have more people watching than ever before

 With this in mind, while the move to make WWDC an online event is a big deal in some respects, it’s not in others.

-What’s different this year is that the engineering workshops, hands-on sessions and one-to-one time with its engineers at its show should also become virtual.
-Those will be a little harder to virtualize, but I imagine far from impossible.
+What’s different this year is that the engineering workshops, hands-on sessions and one-to-one time with engineers at the show should also become virtual.
+Those will be a little harder to virtualize, but it's far from impossible.

 We may even see benefits springing from the infrastructure development the company may do for the event – the world could really use a decent Zoom competitor: Is it not time for FaceTime Pro?